|Category||Administration and Management|

 The programme of internal reviews forms the basis of the University of Otago’s quality assurance framework.
 The University is committed to the transparency of the processes surrounding the reviews and wishes to recognise formally the work of Convenors and Secretaries of Review Panels and Panel members.

-This policy has been developed to provide a framework for the recognition of the expertise provided by review panel members through an appropriate scale of remuneration across the University.
+This procedure has been developed to provide a framework for the recognition of the expertise provided by review panel members through an appropriate scale of remuneration across the University.

 1. Levels of Remuneration